Software for photo improvement

 more good pictures then they had.

-Of course I you have to make large prints, then a full frame camera
+Of course when you have to make large prints, then a full frame camera

 could be necessary.
 But several of mine pictures are published